WillyIoBrok/CIV_template/README.md

 "CIV_template") - otherwise Arduino won't open properly.
 After downloading from Github it may be necessary to rename "CIV_template-main" or "CIV_template-xxx" to "CIV_template"

+if you want to use one of the examples you need to copy the z_userprog.ino of the example to the directory "CIV_template".
+By this, the originally empty z_userprog.ino will be overwritten.

 Version 0.3 with the new "fastPTT" - mode has been uploaded May 30th, 22